 SERVING MESA, PHOENIX, Gilbert, TEMPE AND SCOTTSDALE, ARIZONA

-It’s not uncommon for us to lose our teeth as we get older.
-Much of this kind of tooth loss can be prevented through general dental care and diligent dental hygiene, but as we live longer teeth can simply wear down.
+It’s not uncommon to lose our teeth as we get older.
+Much of this kind of tooth loss can be prevented through general dental care and diligent dental hygiene, but as we live longer, teeth can simply wear down.
 Dentures have done the job for a long time, but they can be uncomfortable, difficult to maintain, and can contribute to long-term bone loss in the jaw.
-However, now we have more options to choose from than just dentures.
 Dental implants offer a permanent solution to replacing missing teeth.
+Today, we have more options to choose from than ever.

 What Are Dental Implants?